CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 Functions allow encapsulating complex logic behind a simple interface (namely that of providing some input arguments and getting output as a set of records).
-This makes them easy to expose via a simple web API.
+This makes them easy to publish via a simple web API.

 Functions can execute any data processing that is possible to perform with Postgres and PostGIS.